-SECTION 14.14 SPECIAL SCORING FACTORS
+14.4 Special Scoring Factors

 Special Scoring Factors in Subsections 14.14.1 through 14.14.6 reflect additional policy objectives established by the Division.
 The Division identified a limited number of factors considered essential to targeting the development of low income persons, expanding the level of services available to at-risk households, and providing incentives for keeping project costs down.
 All applications will be independently scored for each of the seven Special Scoring Factors.

-SECTION 14.14.1 LOW RENT TARGETING
+14.14.1 Low Rent Targeting

 Points will be awarded based upon the overall rent targeting in the project.
 A project’s overall rent level is determined by multiplying the percentage of the total units within each rent level(s) by the rent income level percentage.